The 2024 Virginia Law Foundation grant application is now open.

-Grants are available to support law-related projects in any part of the Commonwealth of Virginia.
-Grants will be considered only if they support the Foundation’s mission in one of the following areas:
+Each year, grants are available to support law-related projects in any part of the Commonwealth of Virginia.
+Grants will be considered only if they support the Virginia Law Foundation’s mission in one of the following areas:

 - Access to Justice Programming